badgrenola/matt-site/src/routes/articles/rss-rover-images.md

 ## Wrong Groups?
 New Groups?!

-Now, knowing exactly when the subgrouping described above should (and more importantly should *not*) happen has been an understandably tricky part of the process, and is something that I'm hoping *you* might be able to help me with improving!
+Now, knowing exactly when the grouping described above should (and more importantly should *not*) happen has been an understandably tricky part of the process, and is something that I'm hoping *you* might be able to help me with improving!

-If you notice images that are incorrectly being classified, or find certain images that you think would be useful to combine together into a specific existing (or even brand new) view type, please do get in touch and let me know!
+If you notice images that are incorrectly being classified, or find certain images that you think would be useful to combine together into a specific existing (or even brand new) view type, please do [get in touch](mailto:hello@mattbrealey.com) and let me know!
 This is all *far* from finished, and the next step is to improve upon the initial groupings as much as possible.

-In the meantime, I want to **massively** thank the people who tested various incarnations of this work for me - your feedback has been invaluable both in correcting some of the technical details, and in giving me the motivation to keep going.
+I want to **massively** thank the people who tested various incarnations of this work for me - your feedback has been invaluable both in correcting some of the technical details, and in giving me the motivation to keep going.
 So thank you!

+Now to finish the splash page and get this thing released 👍